ahmednooor/oterpare/README.md

 ![https://raw.githubusercontent.com/ahmednooor/oterpare/master/oterpare_diagram.svg?token=AEHI32EVJWDXOH6YL3CJO5K7FHTIO](https://raw.githubusercontent.com/ahmednooor/oterpare/master/oterpare_diagram.svg?token=AEHI32EVJWDXOH6YL3CJO5K7FHTIO)

+**Key Intents**
+- Something that can be implemented over HTTP e.g. for REST APIs.
+- Use of Diffie-Hellman was avoided because of big numbers, fancy maths and scripting languages.

+**Features**
+- Since each exchange's key depends upon a random value that gets deleted upon successful exchange, it maintains forward secrecy this way.
+It also prevents a request payload to be used more than once.

+**Quirks**
+- If the server changes its private key, then it will have to decrypt all the password hashes and random values in its storage and re-encrypt them with the new private key.
+- A third party with a valid username can send INIT messages over and over again to create stored random values which might cause storage problems for the server.
+One option is to have an expiry for each random value and a cron job that clears all the expired ones.

 ### Demo Code Output [1]

 ```
 PS C:\...\oterpare> python .\oterpare_demo.py

-[j, m, e, x, v, r] will be different on each iteration, but the RESOURCE will remain same
+[j, m, e, x, v, r, k] will be different on each iteration, but the RESOURCE will remain same

 [REGISTRATION] should only be done on a MITM-proof secured channel
 [C -> S]